bp24acharya/VisitMyCityKolkata/README.md

 I got stuck in ReadMore and ReadLess section but my mentor Excellence Illesanmi helped me to sort it out.
 ##  Deployment
 The deployment process of getting this project on GitHub Pages:
+All code for this website was written in Gitpod and then pushed to GitHub to store in my local repository.
+It was then published using GitHub Pages directly from the main branch by following the steps below:

+* Select VisitMyCityKolkata in the repositories
+* Click on Settings in the menu bar
+* Scroll down to GitHub Pages and select "main branch" in drop-down menu in the Source section
+* The page will reload and you'll be provided with a link to your published website.
+* To run the code locally by cloning this repository, click on Download Code.
+To clone the repository     using HTTPS, under "Clone with HTTPS" click on Save.
+* To create a personal copy of this repository, click on Fork button on the top right corner of the page.
+There is no difference between the deployed version and the development version.

 #### The HTML, CSS and JavaScript codes were written on Gitpod, using  project template.
   Gitpod is an online integrated development environment (IDE)